PR: Routes into the industry

 One says that entrants should have a PR degree or postgraduate qualification and others that on the job training is best.
 Before the invention of the PR degree, most people came into the industry via journalism, with a general degree or worked their way up from office junior or secretary.

 These days most companies are looking for a degree.
 Many of the major PR agencies run their own graduate training schemes (listed on the CIPR website), while other qualifications are CIPR's own foundation, advanced and diploma courses and the CIM (Chartered Institute of Marketing) qualification.

 These qualifications are mostly studied by people while working.
 While a PR degree could help you with your first foot in the door, once you're in what you learn on the job will probably be far more useful.
-No training course can bring you face to face with a real life crisis management or a hard to please client.
+No training course can bring you face to face with a real-life crisis management or a hard to please the client.

 Late starters to the industry still come through journalism.
 There are also sometimes opportunities to move into PR from highly specialised industries, such as science, where knowledge in the subject is difficult to obtain unless you have experience working within it.

 If you're starting out on your career and you want to work in PR you're not alone - it's one of the top three choices of career for graduates.
 The best way to get experience at this stage is probably to do work experience with an in-house team or agency or unpaid work with a charity.

 Or look at what's on your doorstep - student events to promote, writing for a college or university publication or even doing some PR for a friend or relative's start-up company, exhibition, or band.
 Joining the CIPR as a student member can be extremely useful.
 This will open up opportunities to attend workshops and events and also find out about paid and unpaid employment, training courses and general information on the industry.
 Its website is an excellent source of information whatever level you're at in the industry.